Best Places to View Mount Fuji: Top Scenic Spots in Japan

 Are you seeking for best places to view Mount Fuji?
 There are a countless number of spots to see Fuji in the best views.
 In every different position, you will have great views from distinctive angles and get your own best photographs of Fuji.
 The most famous places to view the mountain such as Hakone, Mihono beach or Lake Kawaguchiko are available in Shimizu shore excursions.
 Below is a list of the best spots to overlook Mount Fuji for your reference!

-Hakone – the most popular places to see Mount Fuji
+Hakone - The most popular places to view Mount Fuji

 Best-place-view-Mount-Fuji-from-Hakone